 Notes

-- Rolled Oats - Also known as old fashioned oats, this is the only ingredient that I recommend you stick to.
-Quick oats just don't have the right bite and steel cut oats are too hard.
-If you are allergic to gluten, be sure to purchase certified gluten free oats; while the oats themselves don't have naturally occurring gluten, food processing facilities often do.
+- Rolled Oats - Also known as old-fashioned oats, this is the only ingredient that I recommend you stick to.
+Quick oats just don't have the right bite and steel-cut oats are too hard.
+If you are allergic to gluten, be sure to purchase certified gluten-free oats; while the oats themselves don't have naturally occurring gluten, food processing facilities often do.

 - Dried Fruits - There are tons of options here, so go bananas.
 (Sorry, couldn't help myself.)
 Try the tried and true: raisins, golden raisins (aka sultanas), or dried cranberries.
 If you wanna play with other dried fruits, I love apricots, blueberries, pineapple, mango (especially the chile lime kind!), figs, dates, bananas, coconut flakes...
 I'm sure there are some I'm forgetting, but you get the idea.
 Oh, and freeze dried fruits will also work just fine, though they end up getting more chewy than crunchy.
 Just chop anything that is larger than a dried cranberry.

 - Nuts & Seeds - Again, the sky is the limit here, folks.
-I used chopped walnuts, sliced almonds and chia seeds, but you can feel free to use any nut and/or any seed.
+I used chopped pecans, sliced almonds and chia seeds, but you can feel free to use any nut and/or any seed.
 Peanuts, cashews, pecans, pistachios, hazelnuts, sunflower seeds, pepitas, hemp hearts, or flax seed are all perfectly delicious options.
 Chop when necessary.

 - Sweeteners - You can tweak this to your liking, so long as you stick to the liquid and dry sugar ratio presented.
-For liquid sweeteners, maple syrup, honey, date syrup or agave (or any sugar free option) all work.
-For dry, coconut or palm sugar, regular white sugar, stevia blends or other cup for cup sugar substitutes are all welcome.
+For liquid sweeteners, maple syrup, honey, date syrup or agave (or any sugar-free option) all work.
+For dry, coconut or palm sugar, regular white sugar, stevia blends or other cup-for-cup sugar substitutes are all welcome.

 - Other Flavorings - Dried spices are a quick way to add a ton of flavor.
 I used cinnamon, but think of all the other options: nutmeg, ginger, cardamom, clove, star anise, fennel seed, dried lavender, cocoa powder, powdered peanut butter, instant espresso... the list goes on.
 As far as extracts go, vanilla, almond, lemon, maple, butter, or coffee are all on the table.